 About

-Pianist Julian Grabarek is a second year Adler Fellow with the San Francisco Opera, where he has worked as a member of SFO’s music staff on The Magic Flute, and Carmen and performed in the orchestra for Paul Rouder’s The Handmaid’s Tale.
-This season’s assignments include mainstage productions of Idomeneo, and the world premiere of Huang Rao’s The Monkey King.
-He will also perform around the Bay Area in Bohème out of the Box, SFO’s mobile production of La Bohème.
+Philadelphia-based Pianist and Conductor Julian Grabarek recently finished two years as an Adler Fellow with the San Francisco Opera.
+While at SFO, he worked as a member of the music staff on The Magic Flute, Carmen, Idomeneo, and the widely acclaimed world premiere of Huang Ruo’s The Monkey King.
+He also performed around the Bay Area in Bohème out of the Box, SFO's mobile production of La Bohème.

 As a recitalist, Grabarek is equally at home with vocalists and instrumentalists.
 He enjoys performing a wide range of music, from Schubert Lieder to Messiaen’s Quartet for the End of Time.
 Grabarek recently performed on Merola Opera’s Schwabacher Recital Series, curated by Nicolas Phan.
 In the past, he has performed recitals at the Kerrytown Concert House in Ann Arbor, MI, and Bellingham Music Festival.
 During his time at the University of Michigan, he performed as a regular collaborator for members of the Voice and String departments and also appeared on numerous recitals at the Aspen Music Festival in summer 2022.